Fluid-Technology/style-guides/USAGE.md

 ## What to Check

 Make sure each AI response includes a self-assessment at the end.
-It should look like this:
+It should look something like:

 ```
 STYLE GUIDE ALIGNMENT:
-- LLM Persona Definition: ✅
+- LLM Persona Definition ✅: Maintained James's direct, confident voice
-- Voice and Style Fundamentals: ✅
+- Voice and Style Fundamentals ⚠️: Could improve authentic language elements
-- Language and Word Choice Guidelines: ✅
-- Core Values in Action: ✅
-- Product and Service Portfolio: ✅
-- Audience-Specific Guidance: ✅
-- Regulatory and Compliance Guidelines: ✅
 ```

 If you don't see this assessment or notice ⚠️ or ❌ ratings, you can: